IronScheme/IronScheme/README.md

 IronScheme implements over 99% of the R6RS specification and specified behavior.

-**Notice:** Main repo for IronScheme.
-Codeplex/TFS will not be be maintained anymore.

 [![Build status](https://ci.appveyor.com/api/projects/status/github/leppie/IronScheme?branch=master&svg=true)](https://ci.appveyor.com/project/leppie/ironscheme/branch/master)

-You can download the latest build artefacts from the above link.

 **Note:** Previous SVN mirror has been hosed due to Codeplex SVN not working anymore.
 You can find the last SVN version at https://gitlab.com/leppie/IronScheme.
 The history is identical.